nikic/PHP-Parser/README.md

 PHP Parser
 ==========

 This is a PHP 5.2 to PHP 5.6 parser written in PHP.
-It's purpose is to simplify static code analysis and manipulation.
+Its purpose is to simplify static code analysis and manipulation.

 [**Documentation for version 1.0.x**][doc_master] (stable; for running on PHP >= 5.3).